bioperl/bioperl.github.io/howtos/SearchIO.md

 | Result | hits               |        | List of all [Bio::Search::Hit::GenericHit](https://metacpan.org/pod/Bio::Search::Hit::GenericHit) objects for this Result       |
 | Result | rewind             |        | Reset the internal iterator that dictates where next_hit() is pointing, useful for re-iterating through the list of hits |

-Table 2.1: All the data returned by methods used by the Result objects when the report shown above is used as input.
+Table 2.1: The data returned by the Result object methods when the report shown above is used as input.

 Note that many of the methods shown can be used to either get or set values, but we're just showing what they get.